 When will you feature team X or aircraft Y?

 Our filming depends on the location of our team and on the goodwill of airshow organisers and performers.
 Without offers of interviews, team visits and cockpit footage, we wouldn’t have sufficient material to produce an interesting documentary.
 These factors are largely out of our control, but we do believe that we cover sufficient variety to keep most viewers happy.
-If you’re an airshow organiser, display pilot or aircraft operator, we hope you take the hint!
+If you’re an airshow organiser, display pilot or aircraft operator, we’d love to do some filming with you, so please get in touch if you can accommodate us!

 The Airshow must take hundreds of hours to make.
 Why is it free to view?